pas-audio-server/pas-core/README.md

 ## What is pas?

 pas is an audio server capable of sending multiple **concurrent analog** stereo feeds to some (as yet undetermined maximum) number of outboard DACs.
-Each DAC will drive a seperate audio zone in a multi-zone or multi-room installation.
+Each DAC will drive a separate audio zone in a multi-zone or multi-room installation.

 A key feature of pas is that it is quite light weight, capable of running multiple concurrent streams from an ARM-based development board.
 See directly below for information about the sbc pas being being developed on.